November 05, 2021

 In addition to these concerns, cybersecurity is a constantly evolving landscape, and one of the key parts of a security professional’s job is to keep up to date with the latest threats; understanding how to best defend against them and if necessary adjust the security strategy or protocols to protect the business.

-There’s no one way to determine whether or not a given organization needs ongoing security consulting without having a risk assessment performed on the company.
+There’s no one way to determine whether or not a given organization needs ongoing cybersecurity consulting services without having a risk assessment performed on the company.

 During a cybersecurity audit, a security provider will take a deep dive into every aspect of the business network and report on every possible risk factor that should be addressed.